lemonadejs/lemonadejs/docs/v1/lemonadejs.md

-Create amazing online spreasheets
+Create amazing online spreadsheets
 ---------------------------------

 A example how to embed a simple javascript spreadsheet in your application.
-You can check out for more [examples](/jexcel/v4/examples "Examples") here.
+You can check out for more [examples](/jspreadsheet/v4/examples "Examples") here.

 ### Spreadsheet source code example